Opening Hours

 Surgical treatment may be necessary in advanced cases where non-surgical methods are ineffective.
 One common surgical approach is a flap or pocket reduction surgery, where the dentist lifts the gum tissue to access and remove tartar deposits deep below the gum line.
 This eliminates deep pockets between the teeth and gums where the bacteria thrive.
 Another procedure is bone grafting, which involves adding bone tissue to the jawbone.
 This is usually done when the jaw bone has suffered loss or deterioration due to advanced gum disease.
 In cases where gum recession is significant, a gum grafting procedure may be recommended.
 During this surgery, the dentist takes tissue from another part of the mouth to graft onto the areas with receding gums.
 This helps cover the exposed roots and improves the overall appearance of the gums.

 Gum disease therapy plays a crucial role in the reduction of harmful germs in your mouth.
 However, without proper at-home dental hygiene practices, these germs may reappear, putting you back in the same position.
-To prevent this, it is essential to strictly adhere to your dentist's advice.
+To prevent this, it is essential to adhere to your dentist's advice strictly.
 Here are some general guidelines:

 Are you experiencing red, swollen, or bleeding gums?
 Don't ignore the signs of gum disease!
 At Star Dental Institute, we offer comprehensive strategies for prevention and treatment to ensure your long-term dental health.
 Our team is dedicated to providing personalized care, ensuring you receive the right treatment at the right time.
 Don't let gum disease compromise your smile.